Gamble House (Pasadena, California): Interiors

-The rooms of the home were built using multiple kinds of woods.
-Teak, maple, oak, Port Orford cedar, and mahogany surfaces are placed in sequences to bring out contrasts of color, tone, and grain.
-Inlay in the custom furniture designed by the architects coordinates with the inlay in the tiled fireplace surrounds, and the expressed, interlocking joinery on the main staircase was left exposed.
+The interior spaces were finished using multiple species of wood.
+Teak, maple, oak, Port Orford cedar, and mahogany surfaces emphasize color, tone, grain and utility.
+An overriding impression of softness derives from the treatment of the wood surfaces, all of which have been rounded to eliminate sharp edges.
+Custom furniture, some with delicate inlay of contrasting wood, stones or metal, was designed by the architects for specific areas of the house.
+Fireplace surrounds and hearths feature decorative tile; even the fireplace tools were designed by the architects.

-One of the wooden panels in the entry hall is actually a concealed door leading to the kitchen, and another panel opens to a coat closet.
+One of the teak panels in the entry hall is a concealed, spring-latch door leading to the kitchen; another panel opens to a coat closet.

-The Greenes used an experienced team of local contractors who had worked together for them in Pasadena on several previous homes, including the Hall brothers, Peter and John, who were responsible for the high quality of the woodworking in the house and its furniture.
-The Gamble family crest, a crane and trailing rose, was integrated in part or whole in many locations around the house.
+The Greenes worked with an experienced team of local contractors and furniture makers, led by Peter and John Hall, who had worked with them in Pasadena on several previous homes.
+They, together with the Greenes, insisted on a high quality of woodworking throughout the house and for its furniture.

 The woods, the low and horizontal room shapes, and the natural light that filters through the art glass exterior windows coexist with a relatively traditional plan, in which most rooms are regularly shaped and organized around a central hall.
-Although the house is not as spatially adventurous as the contemporary works of Frank Lloyd Wright, or even of the earlier New England "Shingle style," its mood is casual and its symmetries tend to be localized.
+Although the house is not as spatially adventurous as the contemporary works of Frank Lloyd Wright, or even of the earlier New England "Shingle style," its casual plan reflects its original role as a seasonal home and its symmetries tend to be localized.

 Ceiling heights are different on the first (8'10") and second floors (8'8") and in the den (9'10") and the forms and scales of the spaces are constantly shifting, especially as one moves from the interior of the house to its second-floor semi-enclosed porches and its free-form terraces, front and rear.
-The third floor was planned as a billiard room but was used as an attic by the Gamble family.
+The third floor was planned as a billiard room but was used as a storage attic by the Gamble family.